python/typeshed/README.rst

 Work in progress notes
 ----------------------

+* An explanation of the theory is here: https://quip.com/r69HA9GhGa7J

 * Putting new things in ``collections.abc`` seems fine as long as those new elements are actual abstract base classes that are collections.
   I lessened this latter requirement since there's non-collection